dilpreet579/dilpreet579/README.md

 ### Hey, I'm Dilpreet 👋

-**I'm a Full Stack AI Engineer.
-I build scalable web applications and intelligent AI models.**
+**I'm a Software Engineer and Photographer.
+I build scalable products that solve real-world problems.**

-passionate about merging machine learning with user-centric development to create impactful digital experiences.

-currently in new delhi, india.
+Capturing the world as it is.
+Building things that make it a little better.

+Currently in New Delhi, India.

-always looking for exciting opportunities, so feel free to drop me a message.
+Always looking for exciting opportunities, so feel free to drop me a message.

 [website](https://www.dp100x.me) •
 [linkedin](https://www.linkedin.com/in/singhdilpreet8/) •